libsodium-net/LibSodium.Net/ChatGPT/Hashing_Bundle.md

 * Unique deterministic identifiers
 * Pseudorandom functions (PRF) when keyed

 By default, it produces 32‑byte output, but can be configured to return between 16 and 64 bytes.
-It supports *keyed hashing* for MAC‑like behavior, or *unkeyed hashing* for general‑purpose hashing.
+It supports *keyed hashing* for MAC‑like or PRF behavior, using a key of 32 bytes by default (configurable between 16 and 64 bytes), or *unkeyed hashing* for general‑purpose use.

 ### 📏 Constants